ubco-W2022T2-data301/project-group46/final_report_group46.md

 [Here](./analysis/analysis_alex.ipynb) is a link to the rest of my python code.
 This has some extra visualiztions, along with the opther questions and their respective graphics.

 Overall, streaming services favor newer features versus older ones, while TV shows tend to be released later in the fall, compared to movies.
 There aren't any noticeable trends for specific genres over the years this dataset was recorded.
 This project allowed me to approach data analysis in my own way.
 I was able to test various visuals and coding strategies on my own, compared to the forced nature of the labs.

+Anitej:
+In conclusion, I was able to find the correlation between Directors/Casts and other components of the datasets, specifically genres and number of appearances.
+[Here](analysis/analysis_anitej.ipynb) is a link to the complete analysis of the datasets regarding this topic, done by me.
+Overall, We find that:
+- Netflix, Amazon Prime, and Disney Plus are streaming services to go to when looking for movies and Hulu is the one for TV shows.
+- Except for Hulu, there are at least 4 directors in each dataset who've directed more than 10 movies in that dataset.
+- Bear Grylls is the only cast that appears on all of the datasets.
+- The most number of times a cast has appeared in a dataset is above 50, on Amazon Prime.
+- The most number of Genres present in a streaming platform is 44, on Disney Plus.
+- The most number of Directors present on a platform is 8235, on Amazon Prime.
+- The most number of Casts present on a platform is 64126, on Netflix.
+This detailed analysis of the datasets in relation to the directors and Casts allowed me to successfully answer my research questions and come to a conclusion.